gmickel bench — real client-grade evals

 Scores ≈ capability; notes = why it matteredSecurity-sensitive slice with OAuth semantics, streaming MCP transport, and admin surface.

-- Dense plans still leave scope edges (org metadata, pagination, export scopes) uncovered.
+- Dense plans still leave scope edges uncovered—human review mandatory on security invariants.

 Tests whether agents can extend ACL patterns without regressions when specs are intentionally light.